-Acid Cure Floors, also known has a Swedish Finish, is highly dangerous and toxic.
-It’s a method that is widely used amongst floor refinishers.
-This is NOT an eco friendly floor finish and definitely not water based.
+Acid cure floors, also known as a Swedish finish, is a highly dangerous and toxic method of sealing hardwood floors.
+It’s a method that is widely used among floor refinishers.
+This is NOT an eco friendly hardwood floor finish and definitely not water based.

-I know!!!! ….
+Sounds scary, doesn’t it?!
 Way more than you ever thought you needed to know.
-Now you can understand why I’m SO thrilled to have a water based eco friendly floor finish for my brand new wood flooring.
+Now you can understand why I’m SO thrilled to have a water based, eco friendly hardwood floor finish for my brand new wood flooring.